ben31w/multi-container-app/my_docker_notes_2.md

 This file tells Docker how to run your application.
 It defines the application's services, networks, volumes, and more.

+(Recall that the Dockerfile tells Docker how to build the image)

+(a service represents a computing resource in an app that can be scaled or replaced independently from other components... https://docs.docker.com/reference/compose-file/services/)

 ### Running the compose file/the app
 This command essentially builds and runs the app.
 More specifically, it reads the compose file; builds the networks,